Rhl2002/college-code-/README.md

-# college-code-
+# DATA STRUCTURES
-#some simple college codes
+# some simplE codes for various data structures and their implementation.